-Many people may find the fasting routine difficult to sustain over time.
+Even if he didn't use such harmful language that is essentially promoting starvation, intermittent fasting is a difficult habit for most people to sustain.
 Beyond just messing with your metabolism, seriously depriving yourself of calories in this way can be dangerous, especially if you're feeling lightheaded—not helpful if you're trying to build up a regular workout schedule as well.
 Fasting-induced mood swings and hunger-related irritability can also derail your day.
 You're also looking at digestive disturbances like constipation, especially if you don't take care to get the recommended 25 to 35 grams of fiber per day.
 It's also worth noting again that the type of fat and protein matter—routinely going to town on butter and bacon is very different from consuming avocado, nuts, and wild fish.
 Call me old-fashioned, but losing weight at the expense of your heart and other organ systems just doesn't sound worth it.

 So, should you try the Snake Diet?

-Ever the cautious optimist, I tried really hard to look for good things about the Snake Diet, but I had trouble.
+I tried really hard to look for good things about the Snake Diet, but there weren't any.
 So the short answer is no. The long answer?
-Hell no. This idea of I'm not losing weight by fasting so I should fast for longer just doesn't sound okay to me.
+Hell no!
+This idea of I'm not losing weight by fasting so I should fast for longer just doesn't sound okay to me.
 Worse than not okay, it sounds like opening the door for the disordered eating and overthinking food monster.

 Online, you'll find lots of Snake Diet fans talking about how they've lost weight and have all this energy now.
 But when it comes to fad diets, I like to think of it the way I think of Yelp restaurant reviews: The people who leave comments are usually those who either had a really great or a really bad experience—or they're being paid to post.